alexfmpe/parsonsmatt.github.io/_posts/2019-12-06-splitting_persistent_models.markdown

 Trade-offs abound!

 Usually, `persistent` users will define the models/tables for their database using the `persistent` QuasiQuoter language.
-The examples in the [Persistent chapeter in the Yesod book](https://www.yesodweb.com/book/persistent) use the QuasiQuoter directly in line with the Haskell code:
+The examples in the [Persistent chapter in the Yesod book](https://www.yesodweb.com/book/persistent) use the QuasiQuoter directly in line with the Haskell code:

 ```haskell
 share [mkPersist sqlSettings, mkMigrate "migrateAll"] [persistLowerCase|